 Skilled ninja Psylocke is a member of Callisto’s group of mutant rebels.
 She joins Magneto and his Brotherhood of Mutants during the Golden Gate Bridge attack on Alcatraz island.
 Revealing herself through shadows, Psylocke joins Arclight and Quill in attacking Angel’s father, Warren Worthington II and Dr. Kavita Rao.
 She is killed, along with Arclight and Quill, during Dark Phoenix’s final attack on Alcatraz.

 Spyke can extend or retract bone spikes that grow inside his body.
 He may shoot them out or bring them out to grab and hold.
 He also needs to drink milk to replace the calcium that he loses when using his powers.
-He has an accelerated healing rate to seal the wounds (caused by projecting his spikes) with no visible scarring.
-Spyke was was killed (from stabbing) by Wolverine during a brief battle at Magneto’s brotherhood gathering in the woods.
+He has a limited healing factor which allows his body to quickly seal the wounds caused by projecting his spikes, with no visible scarring.
+Spyke was was killed from a fatal stabbing by Wolverine during a battle at Magneto’s brotherhood gathering in the woods.

 A mutant with the ability to stretch the fat desposits in his body, Phat can appear to be normal or morbidly obese.
 At first his powers manifested as simple weight gain, which he put down to the stress of his life.
 He is first seen attending a community meeting, listening to the heated debate on the mutant cure.
 He joins Magneto and his Brotherhood of Mutants’ attack on Alcatraz Island.
 Phat is killed in battle, after being frozen by Iceman, and shattered by the punch of Colossus.